 The Corporate Governance and Nominating Committee will consider those recommendations by Shareholders of Director nominees which are submitted with biographical and business experience information to the Secretary of the Company, in the manner described in the section entitled "Shareholder Proposals" contained in this Proxy Statement.
 Those nominated for Director must demonstrate integrity, accountability, informed judgment, financial literacy, passion, creativity and vision.
 In addition, the Board is comprised of directors from various backgrounds and professions in order to maximize perspective and ensure a wealth of experiences to inform its decisions.
 Men and women of different ages, races and ethnic backgrounds can contribute different, useful perspectives, and can work effectively together to further the Company's mission.
+The Corporate Governance and Nominating Committee reviews the background and qualifications of each nominee to determine his or her experience, competence and character, and assesses such nominee's potential contribution to the Board of Directors.
 Shareholder nominees will be analyzed by the Corporate Governance and Nominating Committee in the same manner as nominees that are otherwise considered by the Corporate Governance and Nominating Committee.